Sean Bean Biography

 During the late 1980s and early 1990s, he established himself as a renowned actor on British television, appearing in The Bill (1984) Clarissa (1991) Inspector Morse (1992), and Lady Chatterley (1993).

 In 1996, Bean combined his love for football with his career to finally achieve his childhood dream of playing for Sheffield United in the film When Saturday Comes.
 In his earlier days, he was most closely associated with the character of Richard Sharpe, a maverick Napoleonic Wars rifleman in the ITV series Sharpe.

 Sean Bean’s first major movie was in Patriot Games in 1992 alongside Harrison Ford.
 This was followed by a role in Shopping and Black Beauty both in 1994.
-Ben’s biggest break to date came in 1995 when he was cast as Bond villain Alec Trevelyan opposite Pierce Brosnan as James Bond in GoldenEye.
+Bean’s biggest break to date came in 1995 when he was cast as Bond villain and former MI6 Agent, Alec Trevelyan opposite Pierce Brosnan in his first casting as James Bond in GoldenEye.

 He played various villainous roles in films like Essex Boys (2000), Don’t Say a Word (2001), National Treasure (2004), and The Island (2005).
 He also played Boromir in Peter Jackson’s The Lord of the Rings trilogy in which he is best known for.
 Bean had a significant presence in the first film, The Fellowship of the Ring.
 He had brief appearances in The Two Towers and The Return of the King which he won a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.